st003/flashcards/README.md

 python manage.py runserver
 ```

-And following the directions in the terminal.
+and following the directions in the terminal.
 To add a new admin user, stop the development server and run the command:

 ```
 python manage.py createsuperuser